Emigration: Emigration restrictions

 East Germany erected the Berlin Wall to prevent emigration westward.

 Some countries restrict the ability of their citizens to emigrate to other countries.
 After 1668, the Qing Emperor banned Han Chinese migration to Manchuria.
 In 1681, the emperor ordered construction of the Willow Palisade, a barrier beyond which the Chinese were prohibited from encroaching on Manchu and Mongol lands.

 The Soviet Russia then later Soviet Union began such restrictions in 1918, with laws and borders tightening until even illegal emigration was nearly impossible by 1928.
 To strengthen this, they set up internal passport controls and individual city Propiska ("place of residence") permits, along with internal freedom of movement restrictions often called the 101st kilometre, rules which greatly restricted mobility within even small areas.

 At the end of World War II in 1945, the Soviet Union occupied several Central European countries, together called the Eastern Bloc, with the majority of those living in the newly acquired areas aspiring to independence and wanted the Soviets to leave.
 Before 1950, over 15 million people emigrated from the Soviet-occupied eastern European countries and immigrated into the west in the five years immediately following World War II.
 By the early 1950s, the Soviet approach to controlling national movement was emulated by most of the rest of the Eastern Bloc.
 Restrictions implemented in the Eastern Bloc stopped most east–west migration, with only 13.3 million migrations westward between 1950 and 1990.
 However, hundreds of thousands of East Germans annually immigrated to West Germany through a "loophole" in the system that existed between East and West Berlin, where the four occupying World War II powers governed movement.
 The emigration resulted in massive "brain drain" from East Germany to West Germany of younger educated professionals, such that nearly 20% of East Germany's population had migrated to West Germany by 1961.
 In 1961, East Germany erected a barbed-wire barrier that would eventually be expanded through construction into the Berlin Wall, effectively closing the loophole.
 In 1989, the Berlin Wall fell, followed by German reunification and within two years the dissolution of the Soviet Union.

 By the early 1950s, the Soviet approach to controlling international movement was also emulated by China, Mongolia, and North Korea.
 North Korea still tightly restricts emigration, and maintains one of the strictest emigration bans in the world, although some North Koreans still manage to illegally emigrate to China.
 Other countries with tight emigration restrictions at one time or another included Angola, Egypt, Ethiopia, Mozambique, Somalia, Afghanistan, Burma, Democratic Kampuchea (Cambodia from 1975 to 1979), Laos, North Vietnam, Iraq, South Yemen and Cuba.

+Following the February 2022 Russian invasion of Ukraine, the Ukrainian government introduced martial law restricting men aged 18 to 60 from leaving the country, a measure later narrowed to ages 23 to 60, which prompted more than 30,000 Ukrainian men to illegally enter Romania to evade frontline conscription.